nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     ```bash
     $KAFKA_HOME/bin/kafka-topics.sh --create --topic=morpheus-src-copy-test  --partitions 1 --bootstrap-server `broker-list.sh`
     ```
-    Keep this shell & container open you will need it in later steps.

 1. From the Morpheus terminal launch a pipeline to listen to Kafka:
     ```bash